xinzhan/core-services.en/help/interface/creative-cloud.md

 ---
 # Share Experience Cloud folders and assets with Creative Cloud

 Share folders and assets between Experience Cloud and Creative Cloud.
-Collaborate, annotate shared assets, and use them in Experience Cloud solutions like Adobe Social and Adobe Target.
+Collaborate, annotate shared assets, and use them in Experience Cloud applications like Adobe Social and Adobe Target.
 The shared folder must originate from Experience Cloud.

 ## Benefits of sharing {#section_4AA9939F38064280BB181D5F9E1FDEEE}